shetabit/payment/README.md

 [Donate me](https://yekpay.me/mahdikhanzadi) if you like this package :sunglasses: :bowtie:

-> This packages works with multiple drivers, and you can create custom drivers if there are not available in the [current drivers list](#list-of-available-drivers) (below list).
+> This packages works with multiple drivers, and you can create custom drivers if you can't find them in the [current drivers list](#list-of-available-drivers) (below list).

 - [داکیومنت فارسی][link-fa]
-- [english documents][link-en]
+- [English documents][link-en]

 # List of contents